 When God asks Moses, filled with doubt before he goes before Pharaoh, “what is that in your hand” only to look down and discover that the staff has been turned into a snake - God is asking: what is really there in front of your eyes?

 These questions awaken in us our deepest fears and doubts.
 We do not like to deal with them because they force us to deal with some difficult truths: how fragile this life is, that we have much less control over what happens than it seems, that we do not have the answers to many questions.
-It is unsettling, really it is deeply unnerving to deal with these ideas - yet it is so correct and so important that our tradition forces us to ask.
+It is unsettling, really it is deeply unnerving to deal with these ideas - yet it is so necessary and so important that our tradition forces us to ask.

 Why, you ask?
 Precisely for periods just like the one we find ourselves in now.
 All of us in the Jewish community have gotten to know uncertainty very well over these past months.
 For me, the uncertainty can be paralyzing.
 Not being able to count on what will be tomorrow is deeply unsettling.
 I do not particularly want to ask the questions and consider their difficult answers.

 Someone once told me that the weekly Torah portion always comes on time.
 For me this is a prescient piece of wisdom as Pekudei arrives to remind us that uncertainty is not a bug in the system, rather a critical part of our experience in this life.
-It is not new in the human experience and we are, in some respects, in an ongoing struggle with it to minimize its impact on and influence over our lives.
+It is not new in the human experience and we are, in some respects, in an ongoing struggle with it, to minimize its impact on and influence over our lives.

 For me, perhaps paradoxically, this idea is empowering.
 How?
 First, it connects me to the rest of humanity.
 Somehow knowing that I am far from the only one feeling this way at any given moment reminds me that I, that we, are never alone when we experience uncertainty.
 Second, it releases me from falling victim to and getting lost in the feeling of uncertainty.
 It reminds me that each day is an opportunity to find and connect to the things that help me create a sense of meaning, of hope, of goodness.